Important update on our Mentorship Program

 Which TAP resources will be available to me during this time?

-• TAP will continue hosting much of our popular programming for our alumni, including courthouse visits, in-person community meetups, and judicial brown bag discussions.
+- TAP continues to host much of our popular programming for our alumni, including courthouse visits, in-person community meetups, and judicial brown bag discussions.
 We also encourage alumni to stay in touch with their mentors and other community members that they’ve met through TAP.

 Can I still be in touch with my previous mentors?